Bangkok Arrival Guide and Travel Tips

 • Always carry a small umbrella or raincoat during rainy season.

-• Sunscreen every day because the sun is HOT.
+• Sunscreen every day because the sun is HOT and intense.

 • Stay hydrated, bottled water is cheap and available everywhere.